ezracr/vote-role-assignment/README.md

 DB_CONNECTION_STRING=postgres://postgres:PickAnyPsqlPass@postgres:5432/bot
 BASE_URL=http://your-url:5000

-If the port is different, than you need to modify it in `docker-compose.yml` and replace `5000` in `"5000:3000"` with something else.
+If the port is different, then you need to modify it in `docker-compose.yml` and replace `5000` in `"5000:3000"` with something else.

 ### Docker
 - Docker image can be public, as environmental variables are not stored in images.